What is metatarsus adductus in children?

 hold the forefoot in place.
 These shoes are made without a curve in the bottom of

-- Surgery.
-Your child may need surgery if he or she has very rigid or severe metatarsus adductus.
+Surgery.
+Your child may need surgery if they have very rigid or severe MTA.
+Surgery can release

-Surgery can release the forefoot joints.
-After surgery, casts are usually put on to
+the forefoot joints.
+After surgery, casts are usually put on to hold the forefoot

-of the hip.
 This is a condition of the hip joint.
-It’s when the top of the thighbone
+It’s when the top of the thighbone (femur) slips

-(femur) slips in and out of its socket.
-This happens because the socket is too shallow
+in and out of its socket.
+This happens because the socket is too shallow to keep the

 Key points about metatarsus adductus in children